sta-szek/pojo-tester/src/book/comparison/README.md

 Libraries like `testUtil`, `testUtils`, and `smart-unit` are just outdated.
 No one is implementing them.
 (Our definitions of `implement` is the more bugs are reported the more library is up to date).
-Those libraries tests just `setters` and `getters` which are the least wanted and the least liable for bugs.
+Those libraries test only `setters` and `getters`, which are the least wanted and the least liable for bugs.
-But one good thing is that, the testUtils has very nice logs, that are missing in other libraries.
+One good thing about testUtils that other libraries miss is really nice logs.

 OK.
-Let's see who is the boss.
+Let us see who is the boss.

-Let's start from Open Pojo.
+Let us start from Open Pojo.

-The biggest disadvantage of this library is that, it required to be `compide dependency`, which means when you build `fatJar` it will be inside.
+The biggest disadvantage of this library is that it needs to be a `compile dependency`, which means that when you build a `fatJar` this library will be inside it.
-We don't like test libraries to be included in production code.
-It also does not support recurrency.
+We don't like our test libraries to be included in production code.
+It also does not support recurrence.
-Overmore `equals`, `hashCode` and `toString` methods implementation needs to be delegated to this library, which prevents you from hiding fields in `toString` e.g. `userPassword`.
+Furthermore `equals`, `hashCode` and `toString` methods implementation needs to be delegated to this library, which prevents you from hiding fields in `toString` e.g. `userPassword`.

-On the other hand, the biggest advantage over `POJO-TESTER` and Mean Bean is that, the Open Pojo has more rules.
+On the other hand, the biggest advantage over `POJO-TESTER` and Mean Bean is that the Open Pojo has more rules.
-It can check that class has getters or setters, does not have primitives, public fields, or fields shadowing.
+It can check that class has getters or setters, does not have primitives, public fields or field shadowing.
-But say it openly, those are just never-used additions.
+But say it openly, those are very rarely-used bonuses.

 The biggest opponent of `POJO-TESTER` is Mean Bean.
-Actually, this library has same advantages as `POJO-TESTER`.
+Actually, this library has the same advantages as `POJO-TESTER`.

 Disadvantages are:
-* it has changeable coverage report, which can cause unwanted CI reports
+* it has variable coverage report, which can cause unwanted CI reports
-* it does not support recurency which can be the key, especially when you use enum or VO (Value Obects)
+* it does not support recurrence which can be a deal breaker, especially if you use enums or VOs (Value Objects)

-Assuming that, `POJO-TESTER` has the biggest coverage and it's features makes your tests more sure.
+To sum up, `POJO-TESTER` has the highest consistent coverage and its features make your tests more bulletproof.